pintub/dataStructure-algo/DP.md

 - Question Resemblance : 2Sum, 3Sum problems of Array
 - In Tabulation, at any index think ahead of future indices(look-ahead) or at any index look back of existing indices
 - Two Approaches as elements can be used multiple times.
 Checkout read Unbounded Knapsack note for sure.
+- :bulb: These are subset(non-continuous) problems instead of sub-array(continous)

 ###### :rocket: howSum(targetSum, nums[]) Return any combination whose sum generates totalSum. canSum(7, {5, 3, 4, 7}) .
 All numbers non-(-ve).
 You may use an element from array multiple times.